IfLostart2per5/L4/README.md

 # The optimizer

-Optionally, you can apply a optimization into the built code before generation, but, currently this optimizer makes small optimizations: constant folding and function inlining.
+Optionally, you can apply a optimization into the built code before generation, but, currently this optimizer makes small optimizations: constant folding, function inlining, branch inline and dead code elimination.

 To add this into code, write this before generation